pedrovsglima/pedrovsglima.github.io/_pages/about.md

 I did my MSc in Biomedical Engineering at the Federal University of Pernambuco (Brazil), where I applied deep learning for skin disease diagnosis.
 Previously, I received a BSc in Control and Automation Engineering from the same university, including a full academic year at INP-ENSEEIHT (France) as a Visiting Student.

-You can find out more about me through the navigation bar above.
+Besides academics, I have work experience in the IT industry as a data engineer, primarily developing and maintaining data pipelines and integration flows that unify information from different source systems.

+For more details, check out the navigation bar above.
 Feel free to contact me!